stochastic-thread/libc4life/README.md

 ```

 #### slab
 The slab allocator allocates memory as slabs of user defined size and keeps track of available space within them.
 Since it doesn't keep any information about individual allocations; the only way to release allocated memory is to free the allocator.
 It's useful for reducing the number of allocations in code that doesn't need to free individual pointers; or to feed pool allocators.
+Note that the maximum size for a single allocation is limited to the slab size.

 ```C